Are you looking for spooky books for adults? Look no further as authors and bloggers come together to suggest their creepiest books.

 Although this is a book that can be read and enjoyed by young adults and teenagers, it is edgy and nuanced enough to satisfy more mature tastes.
 Along the way, readers will meet characters from Macbeth, Hamlet, and The Tempest, so new and established Shakespeare fans will have something to enjoy.

 You can follow Amber and her bookish musings on Twitter here.

 Submission by Jessica of We Who Walk Here, Walk Alone

 Spooky demonic possession perfect for a stormy night

-Whenever people request spooky book recommendations from me, one of the first titles out of my mouth is Come Closer by Sara Gran.
-It’s an incisive look at the dangers of ignoring your true nature and trying to mold yourself into the kind of person you think you should be.
+Come Closer by Sara Gran is an incisive look at the dangers of ignoring your true nature and trying to mold yourself into the kind of person you think you should be.
 It’s also a damn scary book about demonic possession.